firehawkvfx/firehawk/README.md

 ```
 - Once the UI is up configure a new user name (user) and password, this will be used to bootstrap another user for automation later.
 ```
-sudo useradd user # Add a new user sudo passwd user # Set a password usermod -aG wheel user # Give user sudo priveledges sudo vi /etc/ssh/sshd_config # Find the line PasswordAuthentication no, and change it to yes sudo systemctl restart sshd.service # Restart the ssh service ip a # Find the mac adress for this system on your network (usually 192.168.? )
+sudo useradd user # Add a new user.
+This should be the same as an initial user that must exist on your actual workstation. sudo passwd user # Set a password, it should be the same as for the user on your workstation. usermod -aG wheel user # Give user sudo privelidges sudo vi /etc/ssh/sshd_config # Find the line PasswordAuthentication no, and change it to yes sudo systemctl restart sshd.service # Restart the ssh service ip a # Find the IP adress for this system on your network (usually 192.168.? )
 ```
 - Ensure you can ssh into the VM with this information from your network on another machine.
 ```